HTTPArchive/almanac.httparchive.org/src/content/en/2021/security.md

 )
 }}

 The `Strict-Transport-Security` header helps convert a `http://` URL to a `https://` URL before a request is made for that site.
-22.23% of the mobile responses and 23.92% of desktop reponses have a HSTS header.
+22.23% of the mobile responses and 23.92% of desktop responses have a HSTS header.

 <figure>
   <table>